theos/theos-wiki/Installation.md

 While it is possible to download Theos using the “Download ZIP” button on GitHub, this is discouraged as it will make it hard to update Theos in future.

+Further setup may be required, depending on the platforms you will be building for.
+Visit iPhone Dev Wiki’s [Theos/Setup](http://iphonedevwiki.net/index.php/Theos/Setup) page for more details.

 ## Updating
 Theos utilises a [rolling release](https://en.wikipedia.org/wiki/Rolling_release) model, meaning the latest commit to the Git repo is the latest version of Theos available.
 Occasionally, you should update Theos.
 This can be done simply by switching to a directory containing a Theos makefile and then running: